attilammagyar/toys/llm-vs-dsp-programming/README.md

 time of the implementations after multiple executions.

 The test sound was a sine wave which started at 110 Hz, stayed there for 3 seconds, then climbed up to 3630 Hz in 12 seconds.
+The first part of the sound makes it easy to identify various problems in the effect implementations, and the second part reveals how the solutions deal with the aliasing inducing higher frequencies.
+The changing pitch makes it easier to visually identify aliasing on a spectrogram: frequency components which move in the opposite direction of the original pitch are the aliased frequencies.

 The spectrogram of the test sound (the horizontal axis is time, the vertical is frequency, and the brightness of the colors shows  intensity